Common Admission Test: Exam pattern

 CAT is held in three sessions in a single day: Morning, Afternoon, and Evening.
+Candidate can give exam in only one of the session.

 CAT Pattern and Duration

 The CAT 2024 exam will be conducted in three sessions, each of 40 minutes, for a total exam duration of 120 minutes (2 hours).
 The CAT exam pattern includes both Multiple Choice Question and non-MCQ or TITA (Type-In-The-Answer) questions.
 The test comprises the following three sections: